The recurring Zoom links:

 - An important learning objective of this course is that you have both a computational and conceptual facility with core statistical methods and ideas for interpreting data.
 To reinforce the analysis methods discussed in lecture and the reading, there will be an assignment due each Thursday.
 These can be found under "Assignments" on the left menu.
 There is no final exam in this course, but you will be expected to achieve a score of 95% or above on the homework, and will be allowed to resubmit your work until you achieve this score.

-- Your TA will place you in a learning pod and invite you to your learning pod Slack channel at the start of the second week of the quarter.
+Your TA will place you in a group and invite you to your section's Slack channel.

-- There are seven lab sections per week.
+- There are two lab sections per week:

 Labs and lab reports

-- The first lab (in Week 2) will provide an opportunity for everyone to get used to the virtual nature of this course, and establish norms within your lab groups.
+- The first lab will provide an opportunity for everyone to get used to the virtual nature of this course, and establish norms within your lab groups.
 You will work with these groups throughout the quarter.

 - Over the remainder of the quarter your group will complete four additional experiments.
-The equipment for each lab is fixed, but your group will ask a scientific question and design an experiment with the given equipment to answer the question.
-You will have two weeks to complete each experiment.
-Working in groups of three students, you will submit a single lab report for the group to be submitted online one week after you completed each experiment.
+Working in subgroups of two or three students, you will submit a single lab report for the subgroup.

 - With my permission you will be excused if you cannot attend a single lab due to sickness or other valid excuse.
 However, if you must miss both weeks of an experiment, you will need to join a group from another section with my approval.